 “They make my glasses dig into my head!”

-So, inspired by this YouTube video, I took a hobby knife to my ear pads and sacrificed their structural integrity in the name of comfort.
-After cutting a path the shape of my frames through the entire ear pad, my headphones no longer make my glasses feel like a medieval torture device.
+If you want the most comfortable over-ear headphones, there’s a solution.
+I took a hobby knife to my ear pads and sacrificed their structural integrity in the name of comfort.
+After cutting a path the shape of my frames through the entire ear pad, my good headphones no longer make my glasses feel like a medieval torture device.
 Cutting into the foam like this will almost certainly make the pads fray after some time, but that’s a small price to pay.
-And if you’re worried about ruining your headphones’ ear pads, first try this hack on some cheap replacement pads, as discussed in the first section of this article.
+And if you’re worried about ruining your headphones’ ear pads, try this hack on some cheap replacement pads first, as discussed in the first section of this article.